-When the two mass shootings took place in August, it was distressing to listen to all the chatter about Republicans and Democrats being blamed for what happened.
+As a sociologist who has taught Criminology and written about mass shootings, it is distressing to listen to all the chatter about Republicans and Democrats being blamed for the mass shootings in El Paso and Dayton.
 Most of the talk is pure bunk.
 At the heart of the problem are what I call the three "B's": beliefs, bonds, and boundaries (see my book The Catholic Advantage for the details).